hobarthackerspace/hobarthackerspace.github.io/_pages/facilities.md

 Rooms in this old building are large enough to allow groups of people to work together, but small enough to allow separation of different activities without too much mutual interference.

-Members can use the space at any time (24hr access), but we as you to respect the vintage of the building and its inherent fragility in some aspects.
+Members can use the space at any time (24hr access), but we ask you to respect the vintage of the building and its inherent fragility in some aspects.
+Note, too, that our lease requires "that no intoxicating liquor is brought on to or consumed on the Premises".

 TODO- need some pictures here...